FAQs

 Never leave a fire unattended.

-Chips tend to burn faster than chunks, so they’re perfect for shorter barbecue times, and add a delicate, smoky flavor to your food.
+Chips tend to burn faster than chunks, so they’re perfect for shorter barbecue times, and add a delicate and delicious smoky flavor to your food.

 Charcoal grills or smokers

-Dry: Place dry chips close to the fire, allowing the wood to smolder.
+Place dry wood chips close to the fire, allowing the wood to smolder.
 This method produces a sweeter smoke, however, keep a water bottle available to control flare ups.

 Gas grills and smokers